markusmoenig/Eldiron/docs/docs/rules_in_eldiron.md

       README.md
       assets/
         humanoid.eldiron_avatar
+        orc.eldiron_avatar
 ```

 This location is intentional.
-The ruleset is not owned by Creator only.
-It must
+The ruleset is not owned by Creator only, and it
+must be publishable with the crate that exposes the official ruleset API.
+It is
-be available to:
+available to:

 - Creator
 - graphical clients
 - terminal clients
-- shared runtime code
+- shared runtime code through `eldiron-ruleset` and `eldiron-shared`
 - calculators
 - automatic arena tools
 - tests